Report suspected fraud

 Fraud by the general public can include claiming and receiving Medicare, child support or welfare benefits they are not eligible for.

-If you suspect a member of the public is committing these types of fraud, you can report it to the Department of Human Services.
+If you suspect a member of the public is committing these types of fraud, you can report it to Services Australia.

 Unethical or unsafe behaviour by health professionals